 Finally, the window to qualify trades as simultaneous was roughly seconds, meaning that traders were not simply following one another—a phenomenon known to ecologists and economists alike as herding behavior.

-The more an individual traded in sync with others, the better their performance.
+Wisdom of Crowds The more an individual traded in sync with others, the better their performance.
 Synchronous trading, the authors conclude, indicates a uniquely beneficial time to trade.
 In other words, emergent crowd wisdom silently helps people reach good decisions on their own.